What’s the difference between a remote worker and an office worker?

 1. Keep It Tidy

 Because a decluttered workspace is a decluttered mind.
-Keeping your desk tidy is a great way to keep distraction at bay—something that’s even more important for you now as you prove yourself away from the office.
+Keeping your desk tidy is a great way to keep distractions at bay—something that’s even more important for you now as you prove yourself away from the office.

 2. Say Bye to Your Bed